 Professor Patrick Egan offered a guide to making sense of 2016 election polls.

-Departure: Friday, January 25th (check out before 9 am, class will meet this day)
+Departure: Friday, January 25th (check out before 9 am, class will meet this day and will end by 3 pm)

 Tuition and fees (4 credits): $5,804